lutangar/lutangar/README.md

 ##### DisMoi
 We worked hard [@dis-moi](https://github.com/dis-moi/) and gave birth to :fr: [__LeMêmeEnLocal__](https://lememe.fr/) a web extension focused on proposing locally sourced alternatives as you browse.
 And the ~~original~~ more generalist and international [https://www.dismoi.io/](DisMoi).
-> Would have love to decentralize this piece of software.
+> Would have love to decentralize this piece of software and embrace the __fediverse__.

 ### Processes
 - Testing